rcjj98/tp/docs/UserGuide.md

 Adds a new job applicant to the address book.

   Format: `add [p] n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS j/JOB_POSITION s/STAGE`

+  * Duplicate applicants cannot be added.
+Applicants are considered to be duplicates if they share the same name (case-insensitive). e.g. `Alex Tan` and `alex tan` are duplicate applicants.
+  * If the `NAME` input contain empty spaces, it will be trimmed and each applicant will be considered as a duplicate even if their names differ in the amount of empty spaces. e.g. `Alex Tan` and `Alex      Tan` are duplicate applicants. e.g. `Alex Tan` and `AlexTan` are NOT duplicate applicants as `AlexTan` does not have any empty spaces.

   Example:<br>
   `add [p] n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 j/Software Developer s/INPROGRESS`